xStarbound/xStarbound/doc/lua/player.md

 #### `void` player.giveItem(`ItemDescriptor` item)

 Adds the specified item to the player's inventory.
+If a `nil` item descriptor is specified, no item is added.

 ---